ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week3/index.md

 **What is my assembly even doing?**
 It might be useful to have a custom `Instr` which simply serves as an assembly comment, which can print something like `; Type check starts here`.

+**What is my REPL even doing?**
+Even though you don't use the AOT assembly, you can simply print the string AOT would generate for each prompt of the REPL.
+Then you can see what is (probably) going on (assuming your JIT and AOT have similar compilation logic).
+You can also print out your environment of `define` d variables and their known/unknown values after each prompt.

 ### Discussion

 It's worth re-emphasizing that a static type-checker could recover a lot of